thassin/monodevelop/README.md

 MonoDevelop has not been (easily/properly) buildable at Linux for a while, due to missing dependencies of a new editor component.
 This repository has some **"oe"**-prefixed branches added, which are to study possibilities of using the **"Old-Editor"** or **"Original-Editor"** instead of the new one.
-The latest **"oe"**-branch **"oe-20171221-7.4-build821"** is based on commit 43dbfbadc7cbaf8b78895728ae5f228e70b0c477 dated 2017-12-21.
+The latest **"oe"**-branch **"oe-20190703-8.1.5.9-dd"** is based on monodevelop-8.1.5.9 (commit bd0ab28ba941b19b39322247db020dcd0fb305d0) dated 2019-07-03.

 ---- the original MonoDevelop README continues now ----